Site OPTIMISED FOR DESKTOP - but I'm working on a more mobile-friendly version. Thanks!

 TOM was drawn as a graphic novel to help visualise it as a film, and to share with others - those who might help make it a film, or others who might simply enjoy it.
 (Because this story deserves to be told)

 So welcome to TOM-the-webcomic!
 I'll post a page every weekday, on multiple platforms.
-I've postponed colouring it - realising this would take me at least 6 months, and I'd rather be writing new film scripts - 'simpler' films that don't need external funding, that I can shoot/direct/produce myself, like I did with Girl From Nowhere.
+I've postponed colouring it - realising this would take me at least 6 months, and I'd rather be writing new film scripts - 'simpler' films that, unlike T.O.M, won't need any external funding, that I can effectively shoot/direct/produce myself if I really have to, as I did with Girl From Nowhere.
+(Because filmmakers make films, funded or not!)

 TOM as a webcomic was inspired by this awesome 1969 Lion&Eagle comic.
 Far better illustrated than my work, this sets the standard for me for episodic comics.
 2000AD is another albeit longer-page inspiration.